SNAP Test 2020 admit card to be released tomorrow at snaptest.org

 The exam for admissions to MBA/PGDM courses is slated for December 20, 2020, January 6 and 9, 2021.

 Symbiosis International University (SIU) on Saturday will release the Symbiosis National Aptitude Test (SNAP) exam on its official website snaptest.org.
-The exam for admissions to MBA/PGDM courses is slated for December 20, 2020, January 6 and 9, 2021.
+The exam for admissions to MBA/PGDM courses is slated for December 20, 2020, January 6 and 9, 2021 from 11 am to 12 pm.

 The exam will be held in a computer-based mode at 94 centres across the country.
 Candidates will require their email id/SNAP id to download their hall ticket.